 Each employee's direct supervisor is the key link for personal development, promotion and compensation from within the District's personnel system.
+Through evaluation, the District seeks to evaluate performance, recognize outstanding work, identify areas that need improvement, and provide opportunities to develop skills.

-The District is obligated to follow the established procedures of evaluation as specified by the Rules and Regulations of the Classified Service and bargaining unit agreements.
+The District is obligated to follow the established procedures of evaluation as specified by the Rules and Regulations of the Classified Service and bargaining unit agreements for classified staff and faculty.
+Administrators are evaluated using Evaluation Procedure for District Administrators accepted by the Board of Trustees in May 2009 (appendix 10.4).
 Employees and supervisors are to refer to the respective agreement for evaluation guidelines.